 Descriptions of the property appraised, together with explanations of the appraisal procedures used, are presented in this report.

-A copy of this report and the field data from which it was prepared will be retained in our files and are available for review upon remove a structure of the s a And a states
+A copy of this report and the field data from which it was prepared will be retained in our files and are available for review upon request.